 Every year, thousands of women choose to surgically enhance their figure through breast augmentation.
 Many are choosing to return to their youthful shape, while others are gaining the figure they have always wanted.
-Meadows Surgical Arts is pleased to offer breast augmentation to our clients who are looking to gain confidence and pride in their figure.
+Meadows Surgical Arts is pleased to offer breast augmentation to our clients who are looking to gain confidence and pride in their figures.

-There are times when we look in the mirror and notice certain aspects about our body that we'd like to change.
+There are times when we look in the mirror and notice certain aspects of our body that we'd like to change.
 Many women may be generally happy with the way they look, but there may be one specific area they'd like to alter; their breasts.
 Some don't like the fact that their breasts are too small or are out of proportion with the rest of their body.

 UNDERSTANDING THE PROCEDURE

-At Meadows Surgical Arts, breast surgery is carried out under general anesthesia and is performed at our AAAHC accredited surgical facility.
+At Meadows Surgical Arts, breast surgery is carried out under general anesthesia and is performed at our AAAHC-accredited surgical facility.
 Prior to surgery, your breasts are carefully marked to indicate where incisions are to be made.
 The placement of these incisions depends upon the type of breast surgery that is being performed, as well as the technique that will achieve the best result.
 Every effort is made to reduce the length of scars and to make them as inconspicuous as possible.